P

 Repeating pattern of the green QuickBooks qb logo on a gray background, fading toward the horizon, representing the range of QuickBooks editions available for field service businesses

 The QuickBooks edition decision is one of the most consequential software choices an HVAC, plumbing, electrical, or other field service business will make.
 The wrong edition costs an extra $50 to $200 per month in subscription fees or limits the workflow when the business outgrows it.
 The right edition runs the back office for the next five years without forcing a migration.
 The decision got materially more important in 2024 when Intuit stopped selling new subscriptions for QuickBooks Desktop Pro Plus and Premier Plus, narrowing the new-buyer options to Online or Enterprise.
-The sections below cover the 2024 Desktop transition, the current QuickBooks Online and Desktop options with 2026 pricing, the Smart Service edition that pairs with each QuickBooks track, and the decision framework for picking the right combination for a field service business.
+The sections below cover the 2024 Desktop transition, the current QuickBooks Online and Desktop options with 2026 pricing, the Smart Service product that pairs with each QuickBooks track, and the decision framework for picking the right combination for a field service business.

 The 2024 QuickBooks Desktop Shift